joshpierce/personal-portfolio-tutorial/README.md

 All of those things living side-by-side harmoniously inside a single file?
 Blasphemy you say?
 It's amazing and provides an outstanding developer experience.
 Trust me, once you get used to it you're going to love it.

-Our `Navbar.svelte` component contains both javascript and structure, but not styles, as we're mainly using TailwindCSS for composing our styles.
+Your `Navbar.svelte` component contains both javascript and structure, but not styles, as you're mainly using TailwindCSS for composing your styles.
 That's just fine.

 Take a minute to read through the comments in Navbar.svelte to better understand what's going on under the hood.